eddy-geek/TIL/202005-D3-in-jupyter.md

 (alternatively `from IPython.display import Javascript` also works)

-This can be further simplified with py_d3 which [allows custom URLs](https://github.com/ResidentMario/py_d3/pull/11) (important for me as I'm behind a firewall).
+This can be further simplified with py_d3 which, in theory, [allows custom URLs](https://github.com/ResidentMario/py_d3/pull/11) -- important for me as I'm behind a firewall -- but I was not able to get it work for me.

-Now, how to handle the firewall?
+So, how to handle the firewall?
 Downloading d3.v5.min.js is easy but:

-* I was not able to point RequireJS to a local path.
-This makes sense in retrospect, as this is executed client-side.
+### What worked
-* **What worked** was to use jupyter to serve it though the `/files/...` endpoint.
+...was to use jupyter to serve it though the `/files/...` endpoint.

+Say that
-Say that your notebook root URL (tree explorer) is https://jupyter.notebook.net/tree/, and that you can access the folder containing d3.min.js through https://jupyter.notebook.net/tree/foo/bar/.
+* your notebook root URL (tree explorer) is https://jupyter.notebook.net/tree/,
+* and that you can access the folder containing d3.min.js through https://jupyter.notebook.net/tree/foo/bar/.

 Then the URL to put is `d3: 'https://jupyter.notebook.net/files/foo/bar/d3.v5.min'`

 **(!)
 A refresh may be necessary between executing the RequireJS cell and actually displaying something.**

+### What did not work?

+I was not able to point RequireJS to a local path.
+This makes sense in retrospect, as this is executed client-side.

-Some stuff made it hard to get this working:
+### What made it hard to get this working?

+Mostly lack of direct feedback from the notebook.

 ```javascript
 %%javascript